wp-plugins/easy-testimonials/readme.txt

 ### Outputting a Testimonial Slider in the Sidebar ###
 * To output a Testimonial Cycle in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
 You can how many testimonials are shown by placing a number in the Count field - make sure you have at least 2, if you want them to Cycle!
 You can show the Testimonial Title above the Testimonial by checking Show Testimonial Title Note: The Title Field on the Widget is displayed above the Widget, if your theme supports Widget Titles - this is different than the Testimonial Title.
 You can control the time between transitions using the Timer field - every 1000 equals 1 second.
-* Supported transitions in the Pro version are "scrollVert", "scrollHorz", "fadeIn", "fadeOut", "flipHorz", "flipVert", and "tileSlide".
+* Supported transitions in the Pro version are "scrollVert", "scrollHorz", "fadeout", "flipHorz", "flipVert", and "tileSlide".

 ### Front End Testimonial Submission ###
-* **NOTE:** This feature requires the [Pro version of Easy Testimonials](http://goldplugins.com/our-plugins/easy-testimonials-details/ "Easy Testimonials Pro").
+* **NOTE:** This feature requires the [Pro version of Easy Testimonials](https://goldplugins.com/our-plugins/easy-testimonials-details/ "Easy Testimonials Pro").
 * Add the shortcode ```[submit_testimonial]``` to the area of the page you want your form on.
 * Any submissions will be added to your Testimonials list, on the back end.
 Only Testimonials that you choose to publish will be displayed publicly.
 * Captcha support is enabled with the installation of the [Really Simple Captcha plugin](https://wordpress.org/plugins/really-simple-captcha/ "Really Simple Captcha").